wp993080086/wp993080086/README.md

-- 👋 Hi, I’m 鹏多多
+- 👋 Hi, I’m 上进的鹏多多.
-- 👀 I’m interested in Css and JavaScript and typeScript and Node.js and money
+- 👀 I’m interested in Css and JavaScript and typeScript and Node.js and Android and money.
-- 🌱 I’m currently learning Node.js and React
+- 💪 I’m currently learning Android and Kotlin.
-- 📫 Contact me by email at 993080086@qq.com
+- 📫 Contact me by email at 993080086@qq.com.
+- 😀 Welcome to browse and communicate.